 F. Criminal history-nondomestic violence (both reported and unreported to criminal justice system).
 This domain applies only to adult criminal history.
-Yes 1.
-Offender was on community supervision at the time of the offense: Critical Risk Factor-Level C Offender has a prior arrest for assault, harassment, or menacing.
+Offender was on community supervision at the time of the offense: Critical Risk Factor-Level C 2.
+Offender has a prior arrest for assault, harassment, or menacing.
 If there have been two or more: Significant Risk FactorLevel B (minimum) Yes 3.
-Prior nondomestic violence convictions.
-A. Past violations of conditional release or community supervision.
-D. Past assault of strangers, or acquaintances.
-Animal cruelty/abuse.
-C. D. C. C. Information Sources:Domain F-Criteria Met Identify Level B or Level C G. Obsession with the victim Yes Yes 1.
-Stalking or monitoring Obsessive jealousy with the potential for violence, violently and constantly jealous, morbid jealousy.
-Information Sources:Domain G-Criteria Met H. Safety concerns Yes Yes The ultimate goal in reviewing and utilizing information is to protect the victim.
+Prior nondomestic violence convictions 4.
+Past violations of conditional release or community supervision 5.
+Past assault of strangers, or acquaintances 6.
+Animal cruelty/abuse Information Sources: Domain F-Criteria Met Identify Level B or Level C G. Obsession with the victim Yes Yes 1.
+Stalking or monitoring 2.
+Obsessive jealousy with the potential for violence, violently and constantly jealous, morbid jealousy Information Sources: Domain G-Criteria Met Information Sources: Domain G-Criteria Met H. Safety concerns Yes Yes H. Safety concerns Yes The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
 Information shall not be used if it compromises victim safety and confidentiality.
+(Refer to Standard 5.04 II) Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information shall not be used if it compromises victim safety and confidentiality.
 (Refer to Standard 5.04 II) 1.
-Victim perception of safety/victim concerned for safety 2.
-Victim (female victim in heterosexual relationship) believes offender is capable of killing her 3.
-Offender controls most of victim's daily activities 4.
-Offender tried to "choke" victim 5.
-Physical violence is increasing in severity 6.
-Victim forced to have sex when not wanted 7.
-Victim was pregnant at the time of the offense and offender knew this \Box 8.
-Victim is pregnant and offender has previously abused her during pregnancy \Box Information Sources:Domain H-Criteria Met
+Victim perception of safety/victim concerned for safety Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information shall not be used if it compromises victim safety and confidentiality.
+(Refer to Standard 5.04 II) 1.
+Victim perception of safety/victim concerned for safety Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information shall not be used if it compromises victim safety and confidentiality.
+(Refer to Standard 5.04 II) 1.
+Victim perception of safety/victim concerned for safety Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information shall not be used if it compromises victim safety and confidentiality.
+(Refer to Standard 5.04 II) 1.
+Victim perception of safety/victim concerned for safety Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information shall not be used if it compromises victim safety and confidentiality.
+(Refer to Standard 5.04 II) 1.
+Victim perception of safety/victim concerned for safety Yes H. Safety concerns The ultimate goal in reviewing and utilizing information is to protect the victim.
+Information shall not be used if it compromises victim safety and confidentiality.
+(Refer to Standard 5.04 II) 1.
+Victim perception of safety/victim concerned for safety Yes